-In Greece, the concept of Energy Communities was introduced and established by Law 4513/2018, following the transposition of the related EU Renewable Energy Directive 2018/2001 into the Greek legal framework.
+In Greece, the concept of Energy Communities was first introduced and established by Law 4513/2018, following the transposition of the related EU Renewable Energy Directive 2018/2001 into the Greek legal framework.
 Since 2018, several energy communities have been formed and currently there is a significant number of energy projects under development by these communities.
 Due to abundant renewable energy sources potential (mainly wind and solar), it is foreseen that energy communities are expected to gradually play a key role in the radical transformation of the domestic power system during the current decade moving towards the full transition to a climate neutral economy by 2050.
+Law 5037/2023 published on March 2023 introduced provisions for Renewable Energy Communities (RECs) and Citizen Energy Communities (CECs) denoted as successors of Energy Communities, thus transposing the relevant EU provisions.

-The operation of Energy Communities, beyond the direct benefits for its members, is expected to facilitate the application of successful technological examples of energy autonomy, especially in those regions in Greece that are mostly affected by the ongoing plan to terminate lignite use for electricity generation (i.e. Western Mecedonia, Peloponnese) with the ultimate goal of becoming self-sufficient and autonomous in energy, while also contributing significantly to the economic and social progress of its members.
+The operation of Energy Communities (as well as RECs and CECs), beyond the direct benefits for its members, is expected to facilitate the application of successful technological examples of energy autonomy, especially in those regions in Greece that are mostly affected by the ongoing plan to terminate lignite use for electricity generation (i.e. Western Mecedonia, Peloponnese) with the ultimate goal of becoming self-sufficient and autonomous in energy, while also contributing significantly to the economic and social progress of its members.
+To date, Energy Community projects are mainly: (a) self-production projects aimed at meeting the energy needs of members (virtual net-metering projects) and (b) commercial RES projects, which generate profits for community members through market participation.